andreadegirolamo99/QNets/README.md

 # Percolation Thresholds and Connectivity in Quantum Networks

-This repository contains the code and supplementary materials associated with the paper:
+This repository contains the code and data associated with the paper:

 **Percolation Thresholds and Connectivity in Quantum Networks**
 *Author(s): Andrea De Girolamo, Giuseppe Magnifico, Cosmo Lupo*